2022-2023 Family Updates

 FSO (Farnsworth School Organization) serves as the PTO group of Farnsworth Aerospace PreK-8.

 We are dedicated to enhancing the educational experience of our future leaders by providing academic, financial, and volunteer support.
 FSO meets monthly throughout the school year between both campuses.
-Our next Lower Campus specific meetings are Monday, February 13 at 6pm on Zoom and Monday, April 17 at 6pm (hybrid in person and Zoom meeting).
+Our next Lower Campus specific meeting is Monday, April 17 at 6pm on Zoom.
+We will have a combined Upper and Lower Campus meeting on Monday, June 5.
 Anyone can attend FSO: parents, caregivers, grandparents, teachers, staff, students, and community members.
 Your voice at the table matters.
 Join us on Zoom at: https://us02web.zoom.us/j/2012901000 -- there is no password this year, we are using a waiting room to let meeting attendees in, there may be a brief wait.
-In person meetings are held in the Lower Campus Library.

 Get in touch!
 Do you want to participate in FSO but can't come to a meeting?
 Have a question or idea for an upcoming agenda?
 Do you have dreams and ideas about ways to continue to build our community at Farnsworth Lower?
 Let us know!
 Send an email to email@example.com and one of us will be in touch: Kate Makosky (FSO chair), Maria Barrett (treasurer), and Keesha Pfeifer (secretary).

 Thank you!
 Our Book-O-Rama fundraiser in December was a great success!
 We raised $330 from our Book Sale!
 Thank you everyone who supported our students and school.
 This money is going towards our bouncy houses for Farnsworth Fun Day and Carnival!